slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"All guns are loaded."
 -- Kevin Kelly*

+- every strenght has a complementary weakness. //ex. centralised (no duplication but slower) vs decentralised (faster but chaotic). abstract thinker vs local thinker. as qualidades s defeitos.
+- looking to people when they are bluffing.
 - What’s your advantage: informational, analytical, or behavioral?
 - not playing your hand but playing your opponent.
 - What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.